 Welding bead method example

 As mentioned before, cost can be estimated by determining the amount of welding beads that are needed in a specific weld.
 Below a configurator can be found, in which the amount of welding beads is determined in a T- connection.
 For a connection with an angle, a butt weld can be chosen in order to minimize the number of welding beads needed.
 Furthermore, it can provide insight on when to increase the length of the connected plate and therefore the length of the weld.
 This can mean that because of the bigger length on which stresses can distribute, weld can be dimensioned smaller, ultimately reducing the number of welding beads needed and consequently minimizing costs.

 Reference unit prices

-On this page, reference unit prices that structural engineer in the Netherlands can use in an integral optimization are displayed.
+In this section, reference unit prices that structural engineer in the Netherlands can use in their cost estimation are displayed.
 It should be noted that these reference unit prices are estimates, that will provide more insight in costs and could therefor help decision-making, but they will never be exact representation of the final projects total cost.

 Material reference prices:

 In the table, below reference prices can be found for different sectionstypes, steelgrades and production process.
 The price per kilo is defined.

 |Tube||Hotformed||€ 1,00||€ 1,10|

 Prices change through time, however price ratios are more constant.
 Therefore, when optimizing costs it can be more accurate the use relative ratios instead of absolute costs.
 In the table below the cheapest type of material, S235 hotrolled I-sections, is set to 100%.
 This enables to show the relative cost ratios of the different types.

 Labour reference prices: